CalvinKane/CVP-Migration-Python/README.md

 Go to `Settings > Access Control > Service Accounts` on CVaaS to generate a token.

 ## How To
 Once you have two API responses and a service token.
 The service token needs to be set in `main.py` as `cvaas_token`.
 The API responses (Saved as JSON files) are provided by command line args.
+The URL for CVaaS may need changed as well (`cvaas_url` line 26 of `main.py`).

 i.e.
 `python3 main.py -t filterTopology.json -m getConfigletsAndAssociatedMappers.json`